pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

     signUpRegistration array:

       As text is entered into input fields and selector choices are made, these are read as object/key values into the signUpRegistration array.

-      The credit-card input fields and expiration date and year data are read into the signUpRegistration.paymentInfo array as object/key values.
+      The credit-card input fields and expiration date and year data are read into the signUpRegistration.paymentInfo array

     formValidation object and object methods:

       Each input field and selector fieldset has it's own formValidation method.

       The signUpRegistration array values are read by the formValidation object methods.
          Any errors are tracked to a formValidation object

-      The $('Name').change event, the $('mail').change event and the $('.activities input') click event call their respective formValidation object methods for real-time formValidation.
+      The $('Name').change event, the $('mail').change event and the $('.activities input') click event... call their respective formValidation object methods for real-time formValidation.

       All formValidation object methods are called by the $('form').submit event.

     displayFormErrMsg function:

       Is called by the formValidation object methods.
           When there are errors, the displayFormErrMsg function tests formValidation object values for true or false and displays appropriate errors under the appropriate input field or selector

-    on Submit, a formValidation.inValidReqFields value is tested if 0, if not the form is not submitted and the errors are displayed.
+      on Submit, a formValidation.inValidReqFields value is tested if 0, if not 0, the form is not submitted and the errors are displayed.

     For this project, the submit of the form simply resets the form.

 # Basic Info

     Entire form, all input fields, t-shirt color drop-down menu choices, including the 'other-title' job role input field, are available and/or displayed when JavaScript is disabled.

     1:  Name input field, gets focus when the page first loads